 The units to be annotated are possibly ambiguous sentences that contain quantificational elements.
-The possible reading(s) of these sentences should be marked in the <IN scope> field.
+The possible reading(s) of these sentences should be marked in the <IN\scope> field.

-tag description markable ALL universal quantifier quantificational NPs/adverbials EXIST existential quantifier quantificational NPs/adverbials GEN generic quantifier covert operator Q other quantifiers quantificational NPs/adverbials has scope over sentences
+Table 4: Tags for interpretation of possibly ambiguous quantified structures tag description markable ALL universal quantifier quantificational NPs/adverbials EXIST existential quantifier quantificational NPs/adverbials GEN generic quantifier covert operator Q other quantifiers quantificational NPs/adverbials has scope over sentences